Board of Directors

 Zanna Noe, MEd is a certified teacher, musician, writer, and mother of three sons who has more than 20 years of experience in education.
 She has been fortunate enough to live and work in different parts of the world.
 Throughout her diverse experiences she learned that the best thing about each place is meeting great people.
 She also discovered how strong faith and simple kindness can turn any geographical location into a welcoming home.

-Zanna’s teaching adventures include being an ESL teacher in Estonia, working with pre K children in Denmark, leading a piano studio and music programs in Chicago, teaching Russian at the Indiana University, working as a music teacher in Boca Raton, FL and teaching hundreds of students in North Texas.
+Zanna’s teaching adventures include being an ESL teacher in Estonia, working with pre K children in Denmark, leading a piano studio and music programs in Chicago, teaching Russian at the Indiana University, working as a music teacher in Boca Raton, FL and teaching hundreds of students in North Texas private as well as public schools.

 In 2010 she started writing inspirational materials for her sons and her students, mainly to help with common struggles kids experience every time a big change hits the family.
 Be it the failing grades and lack of friends or changing homes and media boundaries.
 By 2017 the collective material became a fourteen volume booklets series titled Under His True Light: Biblical Survival Guides for Everyday Preteens.
 Some themes were developed into small group curriculums and short videos which were used for teaching at the Gateway Church in Southlake, TX.